vpdb/server/src/app/vpinball/README.md

 ### Triggers

-There are a few trigger meshes that VP computes:
+There are a few trigger meshes that Visual Pinball computes:

 - three different wire triggers
 - a "D" wire trigger (round)